ultraschemer-microweb/microweb/README.md

 After you inform yourself about OpenID, OpenID Connect and KeyCloak installation and management, create a default installation on your own computer, in any place you want, with any database support you think suitable to you (in this sample we use the default internal KeyCloak database, since nothing more complex than this is needed).
 Microweb and KeyCloak doesn't share data, they synchronize user information and roles as they're required.

+This sample will use only the authentication/authorization services provided by OpenID, so it's very similar to a [OAuth2](https://oauth.net/2/) enabled application.
+Full use of OpenID is not covered in this tutorial.

+#### 5.2.1.1.
+Enabling a DNS entry for your application

 Start KeyCloak on its default port (8080):

 ```sh